 (L to R) Canadian Foreign Minister Chrystia Freeland, US Trade Representative Robert Lighthizer and Mexican Minister of Economy Ildefonso Guajardo at the fourth round of NAFTA negotiations in Washington DC, 17 October 2017

 Much of the discussion about Canada’s Northern economy focuses on the state of the extractive resource industry, or more generally, on what is needed to improve regional economic development.
 Trade, which is connected to both resources and development, is often omitted from these discussions.
 This article seeks to bring trade to the fore by providing a brief overview of Canada’s current free trade agreements with its Arctic partners.
-Next, it provides recent statistics for Canada’s three territories (Yukon, Northwest Territories, Nunavut) in relation to overall merchandise trade with the US, Alaska, and the other Arctic states.
+Next, it provides recent statistics for Canada’s three territories (Yukon, Northwest Territories, Nunavut) in relation to merchandise trade with the US, Alaska, and the other Arctic states.
 Finally, it raises some challenges and opportunities to further the conversation on Arctic trade.

 Canada’s International Trade Agreements